matrix-org/matrix-spec/content/appendices.md

 which allocated the identifier, and `localpart` is an identifier allocated by that homeserver.

+Because the domain part identifies the server on which the ID resolves, the canonical pronunciation of the separating `:` is "on".
+For example, `@user:matrix.org` would be pronounced as "at user on matrix dot org".

 The precise grammar defining the allowable format of an identifier depends on the type of identifier.
 For example, event IDs can sometimes be represented with a `domain` component under some conditions - see the